MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 ---
-title: Create an automated flow with Common Data Service (current environment) connector| Microsoft Docs
+title: Create an automated flow with Microsoft Dataverse connector| Microsoft Docs
-description: Create workflows by using the Common Data Service (current environment) connector and Power Automate
+description: Create workflows by using the Microsoft Dataverse connector and Power Automate
 services: ''
 suite: flow
 documentationcenter: na